tyomaiva/first-rust-course/src/embedded_introduction.md

 + Run a new process (you just specify the executable file, OS loads it automatically)
 + Spawn new threads and communicate between them
 + Security
-  + You don't even notice other processes unless you really want to
+  + You don't even notice other processes unless you really want to (or unless shared resources are over)
   + OS takes care of emergency situations like the [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow)
 + Read/write/create a file
 + Networking (TCP/IP)